 Many of our newest clients come to us so that we can investigate clearance…just before they start production.

-While it’s good that they are interested in their risk, we think that the best time for a clearance search is when the idea for a new product is first being considered.
+While it’s good that they are interested in their risk, we think the best time for a clearance search is when the idea for a new product is first considered.

 Even better, learn from our larger clients and include a clearance search as a very early stage gate in your product development pipeline.
 This early review will identify problems so that your engineering team can make design changes to avoid infringement, have the option to license the patent or, in the worst case, you can terminate the product before making substantial investments.

 A quick refresh of infringement research is appropriate if changes have been made to the original concept.
 It is also appropriate if many months have passed since many patent applications aren’t published until 18 months after the filing date and may not appear as a problem until after you’ve started production.